 In John Dryden’s The Indian Emperour, the theme of love versus honor, private interests versus the public good, drives the characters’ dramatic actions, especially between the conquering male Spaniards and the female natives.
 However, while the play’s ending hints at the requited love between Cydaria and Cortez, Dryden never explicitly brings them together in union and matrimony.
 In making this decision, is the playwright conveying to his audience doubts or anxieties about the relationship between the foreign imperialists (Catholic Conquistadors) and the Aztec natives?
 Situate your answer in the context of the Restoration theater and politics that colored the audiences’ reception of the play (feel free to reference the inserted images).

-The posts are due this Wednesday (Feb.
-1st) by 1pm, but students have the option to edit and revise it until Friday 6pm.
+The posts are due by next Wednesday, 2/6 at 9:30am.
 Before you write the post, please review the directions on blog post writing and the blog post grading rubric in the syllabus, as well as the “How to Post” tab above.
 Please categorize your post under “Restoration Theatre and Drama” and don’t forget to create specific and relevant tags.
-And please sign your posts so that your TA, Hannah, and I know who wrote what.
+And please sign your posts so that your TA, Zakir, and I know who wrote what.